-With the resurgence of the Ku Klux Klan, blacks in Greenwood feared racial violence and the removal of their voting rights.
+With the resurgence of the Ku Klux Klan, Black residents in Greenwood feared racial violence and the removal of their voting rights.
 The Oklahoma Supreme Court for years routinely upheld the state’s restrictions on voting access for African Americans, subjecting them to the poll tax and literacy tests.
-And lynchings proliferated across the country, particularly during the Red Summer of 1919, where anti-black riots erupted in major cities across the United States, including Tulsa.
+And lynchings proliferated across the country, particularly during the Red Summer of 1919, where anti-Black riots erupted in major cities across the United States, including Tulsa.

-In response, The Tulsa Star encouraged blacks to take up arms and to show up at courthouses and jails to make sure blacks who were on trial were not taken and killed by white lynch mobs.
+In response, The Tulsa Star encouraged Black residents to take up arms and to show up at courthouses and jails to make sure Black people who were on trial were not taken and killed by white lynch mobs.

 Accusation of Sexual Assault Ignites Riots

-As word of a possible lynching spread, a group of around 75 armed blacks returned to the courthouse, where they were met by some 1,500 whites.
-After clashes between the groups, the black men retreated to Greenwood.
+As word of a possible lynching spread, a group of around 75 armed Black men returned to the courthouse, where they were met by some 1,500 whites.
+After clashes between the groups, the Black men retreated to Greenwood.

-Mobs of armed, white men then descended on Greenwood, looting homes, burning down businesses and shooting blacks dead on the spot.
+Mobs of armed, white men then descended on Greenwood, looting homes, burning down businesses and shooting Black residents dead on the spot.

 The Greenwood District still exists today but after decades of urban renewal and integration the area’s demographics and businesses resemble little of its storied past.